 Terrestrial, aerial and marine wildlife

-Lake Enriquillo Trough is undoubtedly the major attraction of the south-western region: it's the largest salt lake in the world.
+Lake Enriquillo Trough is undoubtedly the major attraction of the south-west region: it is the largest salt lake in the Caribbean.
 In fact, its waters, which have a particularly high salinity level, are even saltier than those of the sea.
 The lake, in the middle of which floats Isla Cabritos, lies some 40 m below sea level, and this area - the Parque nacional Lago Enriquillo e Isla Cabritos- is the world's largest reserve of American crocodiles.
 Alongside these lazy reptiles are pink flamingos and two species of rock iguana, dozing to the sound of lapping waves and boat engines.
 Agoutis are represented by the plagidontia and the solenodon, a nocturnal, insectivorous mammal with an elongated nose, round ears and a long tail, which can weigh up to 1 kg and is found in the country's high-altitude forests.
 Unfortunately, these species are in danger of extinction.
 As for snakes, none are venomous in the Dominican Republic.
 In the reptile family, alongside the crocodiles, we should mention the geckos, which are frequently encountered, as well as the astonishing electric-blue-tailed lizards.
 The mygale, known as cacata, is a good-sized spider that is more frightening than truly dangerous, and can only be found in the campo and in humid mountain areas.
 Bats, meanwhile, have massively colonized the country's many caves.

 Birdwatchers will be delighted by the diversity of the avian fauna.
 Numerous species of birds, with their dazzling songs and variegated plumage, populate the plains and mountains.
 Many tropical varieties cohabit with the migratory birds that come to the islands to spend the winter.
 300 birds have been counted on Dominican soil (27 are endemic).
 The national parks protect a number of them, including species of hummingbirds, better known as hummingbirds, whose wing beats are so fast that they can fly on the spot.
 These include the nightingale, the parakeet, the palm stork, the dove, the narrow-billed todier, the red-tailed hawk, the quiquivied tyrant, the pelican and many species of wader.
 Entomologists won't be disappointed either.
 Butterflies and insects abound in mountains and valleys alike.

 The coral reefs are home to many varieties of tropical fish, each more colorful and astonishing than the last, with strange shapes and habits: the green and blue parrotfish nibbles tirelessly at coral; the yellow-tailed blue surgeonfish has a particularly sharp spine; the spectacular Caribbean triggerfish, with its sumptuous colors, changes color when it feels it's getting close, and loves sea urchins; the trunkfish(Lactophrys triqueter) is covered in polygonal plates, protected by its rigid carapace; the balloonfish (or diodon), with its fearsome teeth, inflates in size by sucking in water and ruffles its fins when it feels threatened, hoping to discourage its opponents.
 Make sure you don't confuse the elongated trumpet-fish with an undulating seaweed, and say hello to the squirrel-fish: red in color, it can be found in caves and opens large black eyes, a signal attesting to its preference for low-light areas.
 Angelfish are also present: the blue, green and yellow angelfish, the grey angelfish, and the French angelfish with its black body edged in yellow and iridescent with fine stripes belong to the same family.
 The royal angelfish is one of the most beautiful reef fish, with its phosphorescent striped coat.
 The yellow stockfish can be recognized by its flat, diamond-shaped silhouette.
-The scorpionfish(Scorpaena plumieri), bristling with venomous spines, is hard to spot because of its camouflage and static attitude on the coral.
+The scorpionfish(Scorpaena plumieri), bristling with venomous spines, is hard to spot because of its camouflage and static posture on the coral.
 Gobies are tiny fish that hide in the crevices of the coral.
-Butterfly fish (black and white striped), flying fish, pighead captain, moonfish, octopus fish, chromis damselfish (black with small blue spots), sergeant-major (black and yellow striped), peacock girelle (blue-headed), undulating schools of jacks (blue, black, yellow or big-eyed) or squid swimming gracefully with their tentacles extended, the list is endless..
+Butterfly fish (black and white striped), flying fish, pighead captain, moonfish, octopus fish, chromis damselfish (black with small blue spots), sergeant-major (black and yellow striped), peacock girelle (blue-headed), undulating schools of jacks (blue, black, yellow or big-eyed) or squid swimming gracefully, spreading their tentacles, the list is endless..
 All this cheerful marine life evolves in the sumptuous setting of coral reefs carpeted with feather gorgonians (whose silky branches undulate under the effect of the currents), spirographs unfolding their arms, colorful anemones and starfish.

 On the larger side, the most beautiful species, which can weigh over 100 kg, sail in deep waters.
 Dolphins live along coastal areas and are the main representatives of marine mammals.
 Manatees, turtles, careys and humpback whales, which arrive in the warm waters of Samaná Bay to mate and reproduce in winter, are protected species.
 Rays, swordfish, dolphinfish and the often solitary barracuda abound in the deep waters.
 Swimmers will be reassured to learn that there are few sharks, while divers will be fascinated by the ballet of blue marlin, sea turtles, groupers and barracudas.
-Dominican waters are also home to many crustaceans, crabs, lobsters and shrimps, as well as long-spined white and black sea urchins.
-Numerous shellfish, including the lambi, a conch with an orange shell, used by the Tainos to communicate and which moves by successive leaps, as well as strombes, turritelles and reticulated olives, will delight collectors.
+Dominican waters are also home to numerous crustaceans, crabs, lobsters and shrimps, as well as long-spined white and black sea urchins.
+Numerous shellfish, including the lambi, a conch with an orange shell, used by the Tainos to communicate and which moves in successive leaps, as well as strombes, turritelles and reticulated olives, will delight collectors.
 The "sand dollar" is a flat sea urchin whose perforated shell washes up on beaches.

 Wild and domesticated flora